slashlan/standupcomedynlp/README.md

 # "You think that's funny?"
 Topic modelling and text generation using Amazon and Netflix stand-up comedy scripts

-In this project, I wanted to dive into the world of natural language processing (NLP) and language generation models.
-To this end, this analysis explores topic extraction techniques as well as the construction of two language generation model on an atypical collection of documents: stand-up comedy scripts.
+This project explores topic extraction techniques as well as the construction of two language generation model on an atypical collection of documents: stand-up comedy scripts.

 The goal is two-fold: